 Drink plenty of liquids to keep from getting dehydrated while you have diarrhea.
 Your doctor may recommend an electrolyte supplement such as Gatorade or Pedialyte.
 Carefully follow all care instructions.

 It may take up to 48 hours before your symptoms improve.
 Keep using the medication as directed.
 Call your doctor if you still have diarrhea after 10 days, or if you have a fever.

 Store at room temperature away from moisture and heat.

-Keep this medicine where a child cannot reach it.
-An overdose of Lomotil can be fatal to a child.
+Keep Lomotil where a child cannot reach it.
+An overdose of atropine and diphenoxylate can be fatal to a child.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.